leobel96/LambdaBooth/README.md

 ## Dependencies
 Every component needs its own dependecies to be satisfied.
 Here there is a list for every component:
 1. Python 3 and pip3: If you have a recent version of Raspbian installed on your Raspberry Pi, they should already be installed.
+2. PyYAML: It is necessary to read the configuration file.
+Install it with `sudo pip3 install pyyaml`
-2. gphoto2 and python-gphoto2: They are necessary for CAMERA.
+3. gphoto2 and python-gphoto2: They are necessary for CAMERA.
 Installing them is as simple as: `sudo apt-get install gphoto2 libgphoto2* & sudo pip3 install gphoto2`.
-3. opencv3: It is necessary for CHROMAKEY and OVERLAY.
+4. opencv3: It is necessary for CHROMAKEY and OVERLAY.
 I've compiled it myself, anyway this is a pretty hard and time consuming method (it requires many hours).
 Anyway you can also install it with `sudo pip install opencv-contrib-python`.
-4. requests: It is necessary for UPLOAD.
-Install it with: `sudo pip3 install --upgrade requests`.
+5. requests, flask: They are necessary for UPLOAD.
+Install them with: `sudo pip3 install --upgrade requests & sudo pip3 install Flask`.
-5. CUPS, pycups: They are necessary for PRINTING.
+6. CUPS, pycups: They are necessary for PRINTING.
 Install the first one following [this guide](https://www.howtogeek.com/169679/how-to-add-a-printer-to-your-raspberry-pi-or-other-linux-computer/) and the second one with `sudo apt-get install libcups2-dev & sudo pip3 install pycups`.

 ## Installation
 1. Clone all the repository in your Raspberry Pi.